Credit categories

 Benefits

-To mitigate the worst impacts of climate change, we must preserve natural carbon reserves and prevent their release into the atmosphere.
+To mitigate the worst impacts of climate change, natural carbon reserves must be preserved to prevent their release into the atmosphere.
 These projects are already available at scale and can drive impact now.

 Challenges